Class SortingKey<T,K extends java.lang.Comparable<K>>

 A calculation or simple value access to extract the key.Please try to avoid string concatenation and use

-unless you really want that semantics.
+CompositeValueunless you really want that semantics.
 String concatenation will change the sorting order if the strings in the beginning do not have the same length.Example: Consider the two records [Ed, Sheeran] and [Edgar, Poe].
 Concatentation will change order

-EdgarPoe < EdSheeran
+EdgarPoe < EdSheeran.- See Also:

 CompositeValue